 Some of these statements are really interesting; to me.
 The "Have more than 200,000 lifetime miles" question, for example.
 Several times in the last 20 years I've tried to add up my lifetime miles and mostly I come away baffled that someone would keep track of that.
 Fifty years ago, I worked with a salesman who quit his job and bought a Chevy dealership.
 He was probably 45-50 at the time (really old) and said he'd just past 200,000 lifetime driving miles and since the average American in the 70's drove ab out 100,000 miles between fatal accidents (according to him) he figured his days were numbered.
 So, he bought a car dealership and quit pounding the miles.
-About 5 years later, I passed 1,000.000 miles just from that job.
+About 5 years later, I passed 600.000 miles just from that job.

-I have at least 2/3 of a million miles in the saddle, probably closer to 3/4.
+I have at least half of a million miles in the saddle, maybe closer to 2/3.
 I racked up 130,000 miles on my poor Honda CX500 before selling it to a friend.
 My 1st TDM also had 100k on the odometer when I sold it.
-I put 30k in a year on 3 bikes, the CX500 in 1983, a Yamaha 550 Vision in 1988 and '89, and my '92 Vision in 1993.
+I put 30k in a year on 3 bikes between '83 and '95: the CX500 in 1983, a Yamaha 550 Vision in 1988 and '89, and my '92 Vision in 1993.
 I will be sorry for as long as I live that I didn't put that many miles on my V-Strom, my all time favorite road bike.
 Every bike I've owned since my first Yamaha Vision has had a custom seat, including my WR250X.